CTSRD-CHERI/cheri-exercises/src/introduction/exercise_vm_image.md

 1. Start the Ubuntu VM with `./run-arm64-ubuntu-vm.sh`.
 1. Log into the Ubuntu VM with `root` and the password `sosp2023`.
 1. Change the directory with `cd ./sosp2023_qemu`.
-1. Start the CheriQemu CheriBSD VM with `./run-cheribsd-vm-on-ubuntu-vm.sh`.
+1. Start the CHERI-QEMU CheriBSD VM with `./run-cheribsd-vm-on-ubuntu-vm.sh`.
 1. Log into CheriBSD with `root` and no password.
 1. The source code of the exercises is in `~/cheri-exercises-sosp2023_tutorial/src/exercises/` in the CheriBSD VM.

-### Run CheriQemu on a ARM64 UTM Ubuntu VM
+### Run CHERI-QEMU on a ARM64 UTM Ubuntu VM

 1. Download this [zip](https://www.cl.cam.ac.uk/~pffm2/sosp2023_cheri_tutorial/files/arm64-utm-vm.zip) archive.
 1. Unzip it with `unzip arm64-utm-vm.zip`.